fluentform/fluentform/README.md

 12. Asset Loading Comparison with Other Plugins

 == Changelog ==
+= 5.1.17 (Date: May 16, 2024) =
+- Improved capability check for global settings & manager settings
+- Adds label shortcode support in global default message
+- Changed type of source_url database column from varchar to text

 = 5.1.16 (Date: May 6, 2024) =
 - Fix editor vulnerability for attacker with contributor level access (Wordpress version 6.4.0)